Getting and installing UQLab

 This page gathers information to install and configure UQLab, the Framework for Uncertainty Quantification.

-Unzip the downloaded files in a folder, say my_UQLab_folder
+Unzip the downloaded zip archive in a folder, say my_UQLab_folder

-Open MATLAB and select my_UQLab_folder/core as the working directory
+Open MATLAB and select my_UQLab_folder/core as your working directory

 The minimal system requirements to run UQLab are: